-Carroll University's Animal Behavior Major is designed to teach students about the wide range of ways in which people study behavior - from how the brain and nervous system influence behavior, to how animals learn new behaviors, to why particular types of behavior evolve in the wild.
+Carroll University’s animal behavior major introduces you to the scientific methods with which people study the behavior of animals–from how the brain and nervous system influence behavior, to how animals learn new behaviors and solve problems, to why particular types of behavior evolve in the wild.